✨ New Sisi jewelry series – stars, freedom, and the quiet strength of a woman. Order yours now .

-As you probably know, I spent quite a few days in eastern Slovakia in March this year.
-But it wasn't just this year; also years before.
-Every time I came to the East, I began to discover new and new directions, and each of them moved me somewhere, but I often reached a dead end.
-Whenever I was told in museum depositories, "unfortunately, we don't have anything more," or the mayors of the villages rebuffed me with, "there were never folk costumes in our village, I've lived here for over 60 years, and I don't remember any folk costume", my curiosity grew.
-Initially, I approached the Eastern theme in the same way as before; I went for it visually.
-But after some time, I found out that this approach leads nowhere.
-I changed it and began approaching the Eastern theme from the point of view of culture.
-For the first time, I asked questions that were not related to folk costumes but culture, and suddenly new, and new doors began to open.
-And the proverbial saying "there is nothing in the east" is, my dear, far from true.
-There is something in the East, and it is not just anything.
-There is so much that we had to divide the limited pick into four selections because we couldn't fit it into one small collection.
-Under the "Eastern Epos" project, you will find 4 different locations from eastern Slovakia whose folk costumes inspired us to create 4 different limited collections that we will gradually introduce to you from September to December.
-I can't wait for you to see them.
+As you may know, earlier this year I spent quite a few days in eastern Slovakia.
+But it wasn’t just this year; it has been many years before.
+Every time I arrived in the east, I discovered new directions that took me further, although sometimes I reached dead ends.
+When curators in museum storages told me “we don’t have more” or mayors said “our village never had traditional costumes, I’ve lived here for over 60 years and don’t remember any,” my curiosity grew.
+Initially, I approached the eastern Slovak theme visually, but soon I realized that approach led nowhere.
+I changed my perspective and began exploring it through the lens of culture.
+For the first time, I asked questions not about costumes, but about culture, and suddenly new doors started opening.
+That saying “there’s nothing in the east” is far from true.
+There is plenty in the east, and it’s remarkable.
+There’s so much that we had to split it into four series because it wouldn’t fit into just one small collection.
+Under the project "Eastern Epic," you will find four locations from eastern Slovakia, whose traditional costumes inspired four limited collections, which we will gradually present from September to December.
+I can’t wait for you to see them.

 Petra